pramnora/python/library/README.md

 ...example...
 >> pip install numpy

-...and, proceed as prevously mentioned above in step 1a.
+...and, proceed as previously mentioned above in step 1a.

 **NOTE**: If you try to import some external library code...which hasn't yet been installed;
 then, you will get an *error message* stating something like: